-COLUMBUS, Ohio (AP) — Critics are asking why Ohio's government watchdog hasn't yet released an investigative report on the investment scandal that engulfed Ohio in 2005.
+Ohio's government watchdog has yet to fulfill a promise made nearly two years ago to release an investigative report on the investment scandal that engulfed the state in 2005.